josejalvarezm/cv-ai-agent/gcp-blog/01-pure-microservices-architecture.md

    - Services don't care which cloud they run on
    - True cross-cloud portability demonstrated (3 providers)

+5. **Use a maturity model to contextualize your score**
+   - Don't aim for 100% purity unless your organization size and complexity require it
+   - Most real-world systems fall into the "pragmatic microservices" range (75-94%)

 ### Implementation Guidance

 **Start with these patterns:**